axieinfinity/ronin-documentation/docs/basics/rewards.md

 ## Rewards for validators

-For their block confirmation efforts, validators receive *staking rewards* and *transaction fees*.
+For their block confirmation efforts, validators receive block rewards, which are divided into *staking rewards* and *transaction fees*.
 A validator shares the staking reward and the transaction fees with their delegators—token holders who staked their RON with this validator.

 ### Commission from staking rewards